softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

  ls -A
 ```

+You can remove the repository status by removing the `.git` directory.

-Check the status of the repository.
+Check the status of the repository:

 ```bash
  git status